rwyc-devon/paypal-days/README.md

   `config.py` and edit it according to the instructions within
 - Run `paypal-days <name-of-file>`
 	- To save the output, try `paypal-days <name-of-file> > out.csv`

+If you want to just see donations, add run `paypal-days <name-of-file>
+donations`